ukwa/ukwa-heritrix/README.md

 Changes
 -------

+* 2.6.4:
+    * Realised critical data fields like launchTimestamp were not marked to perist in the disk cache!
+This was causing crawls to fail under load when items are swapped out before swapping back in for the fetch.
+    * Added optional refreshDepth field, which marks the number of hops for which the launchTimestamp will be marked as an inherited field.
 * 2.6.3:
     * Handle case where emitting inscope URIs with no source by using self as source.
 * 2.6.2: